 Effective cognitive stimulation strategies for older adults with depression

-Cognitive stimulation strategies should be personalized, meaningful and adapted to the older adult’s level of functioning and emotional state.
-Below are widely used techniques, along with their cognitive benefits and emotional impact:
+Cognitive stimulation strategies should be personalized, meaningful and adapted to the functional level and emotional state of the older adult.
+Below, widely used techniques are described, along with their cognitive benefits and emotional impact:

 - Structured mental games (crosswords, Sudokus, word searches, memory-type games):